nzscion/FlightDayNightCalc-Privacy/README.md

 Flight Day/Night Calculator does not collect, use, store, or share any personal data.

 This policy applies to all versions of the app distributed through TestFlight and the App Store.

+## Support
+For support, bug reports, or feature requests, please email nzscion+flightcalc@gmail.com
+(Include screenshots and steps if possible.)